ExtropyIO/SolanaBootcamp/README.md

    solana config set --url localhost
    ```

-1. Then run in seperate terminal window - will spin up local solana cluster for you with RPC enpoint defaulted to `localhost:8899` npm run script 'start-local-cluster' is invoking `solana-test-validator --reset`
+1. Run in seperate terminal window.
+This will spin up local solana cluster for you with RPC enpoint defaulted to `localhost:8899`, same as running `solana-test-validator --reset`

    ```zsh
    npm run start-local-cluster
    ```

-1. You can monitor the logs in seperate window by running
+1. Monitor the logs in seperate window by running

    ```zsh
     solana logs